mobweb/MobWeb_UpdateStockStatus/README.md

 # MobWeb_UpdateStockStatus extension for Magento

 A simple Magento extension that automatically sets a product's `Is in Stock` attribute to `true` if the product's stock is greater than 0.
-Also does the same for a configurable parent product, if one exists.
+If the product is a simple product, it also updates the parent configurable product's stock status.

 ## Installation